molly-harper/CSSE4011-Amber-FinalProject/Milestone/network_overview.md

 - In response the patient node sends all the data is has saved
 - If any of the base node's known mule nodes are in range, it sends a request to whichever mule it wants to load data from and that mule node responds by sending all its data.

+## Data sampling rates
+- The heart rate and SpO2 are sampled every 5 seconds
+- The temperature and gas sensors are sampled every 30 seconds
+- The RTC is synced to every data sample
+- The patient sensors will have alerts on them when sensors break thresholds
+- Upto half a days worth of data will be buffered to be transferred by the mule node to the base node

 ## Message Format and JSON Conversion
 A python script will run and read all the relevant information from the base node via UART, the message protocol will then appear similar to the following: